smlund/Iterative_match/readme.txt

    http://warp.lbl.gov/

-Information on this implementation is covered in the Mater's thesis:
+Information on this implementation is covered in the Master's thesis:

   "Implementation of an iterative matching scheme for the Kapchinskij-Vladimirskij equations in the WARP code"